 You might have heard that most water heaters last 8-10 years.
 That’s not really accurate.
 Based on our experience, the average water heater life span is 12-14 years.
 If your home is 10-15 years old and you have the original water heater, you might need a new one soon.

-Some water heaters, however, can last beyond 12-14 years, so your best bet is to keep the age in mind while looking out for the following warning signs.
+Some water heaters, however, can last beyond 12-14 years, so your best bet is to keep the age in mind while looking out for the following signs.

 2. Pressure Reducing Valve

 Your pressure reducing valve, or PRV, regulates water pressure on the main water line in your home.

 Usually, the water pressure from the county or city is higher than you want for your home, so the PRV reduces your water pressure to a safer level.

 PRVs can begin to fail at around 10 years, although some can last much longer.
 When the PRV fails, it can result in water pressure issues in your home.